dylan-chong/itunes-applescripts/README.md

 ### A more useful way to use when developing scripts ###

-Run `gulp` then edit a `./src/scripts/<SCRIPT-NAME>/<SCRIPT-NAME>.script.ts` script file using your favourite text editor / web IDE.
+Run `gulp watch` then edit a `./src/scripts/<SCRIPT-NAME>/<SCRIPT-NAME>.script.ts` script file using your favourite text editor / web IDE.
 Gulp will watch for changes, rebuild the changed script, **and execute it** (including when you just write the file without making any changes).